 Heather McInnis, Ph.D.

 Heather obtained her Ph.D. in Anthropology from the University of Oregon, and a M.S. in Quaternary Studies from the Climate Change Institute at the University of Maine.
-Her interest in research capacity-building stems from her interdisciplinary training (climate change science, paleoenvironmental archaeology, and anthropology), and from her experience developing and leading international field research and training projects.
-Her doctoral research synthesized archaeological, paleoenvironmental, and ethnographic data to document and analyze the relationship between changing land and resource use, regional climatic fluctuations, and local environmental conditions at some of the earliest prehistoric coastal sites known in the southern coastal Andes.
-Her M.S. research used zooarchaeological analyses to help identify the earliest evidence for maritime adaptations in coastal South America: the results were published in the journal Science (Science 281:1830-1832).
+Her interest in research capacity-building stems from her interdisciplinary training (climate change science, paleoenvironmental archaeology, and ethnography), and from her experience developing and leading international field research and training projects.
+Her doctoral research synthesized archaeological, paleoenvironmental, and ethnographic data to document and analyze the relationship between changing land and resource use, climatic fluctuations, and local environmental conditions at some of the earliest prehistoric coastal sites known in the Americas.
+Her M.S. research used analyses of animal bones from archaeological sites in the southern coastal Andes to help identify some of the earliest evidence for some maritime adaptations in the region: the results were published in the journal Science (Science 281: 1830-1832).

-Prior to joining AAAS, Heather worked for DePaul University in Chicago as a Visiting Assistant Professor of Anthropology where she taught undergraduate and post-graduate courses in environmental anthropology and archaeological science, and served as Faculty Adviser and Sponsor to several student organizations and honorary societies.
+Prior to joining AAAS, Dr. McInnis worked for DePaul University in Chicago as a Visiting Assistant Professor of Anthropology where she taught undergraduate and post-graduate courses in environmental anthropology and archaeological science, and served as Faculty Adviser and Sponsor to several student organizations and honorary societies.